-The slide gate section is 78 feet long, as measured between Pier 4 (the pier adjacent to the powerhouse) and Pier 3 (the pier connecting the bascule gate section and slide gate section).
+The slide gate section is 78 feet, as measured between Pier 4 (the pier adjacent to the powerhouse) and Pier 3 (the pier connecting the bascule gate section and slide gate section).
 This section consists of five 13.6-foot-wide by 5-foot-high vertical steel gates, four intermediate piers, guide assemblies, and a spillway section.
+The spillway section varies in length due to the orientation of the slide gate section to the bascule gate section but is approximately 32-foot-long and 78-foot wide.
 During reconstruction of the Project in the 1950s, a steel sheetpile was installed and grouted along the upstream side of the slide gate sections, serving as a cofferdam; the rock-filled timber cribbing was consolidated, a reinforced-concrete spillway facing was installed over the consolidated timber cribbing, serving as the spillway, and the gates (also referred to as stop logs) and guide assemblies were installed.